marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_create_activity_functions_services.md

 #### 1.2 Injecting the IHTTPClientFactory

 In order to make HTTP calls we require a `HttpClient` object.
-Since Azure Functions supports dependency injection we can inject an `IHttpClientFactory` into this class.
+The 'old way' of doing this was to use a static private `HttpClient` field.
+However, since Azure Functions now supports dependency injection we can inject an `IHttpClientFactory` into this class and the factory manages the lifetime of the `HttpClient`.

 - Install the `Microsoft.Extensions.Http` NuGet package.
+This contains the `IHttpClientFactory` interface.
 - Add a constructor to the `EstimateKineticEnergyActivity` class and inject `IHttpClientFactory`.
 - Add a private readonly field of type `HttpClient` to the class.
 - Set this field in the constructor by using the `CreateClient()` method of the `IHttpClientFactory`.